 Analog interfaces are converters that take input signals from instruments like guitars or keyboards and output the signal to a TRRS (Tip-Ring-Ring-Sleeve) plug that can be inserted into the headphone jack on your phone or iPad.

-This is why the connection to the phone is a TRRS connection, allowing for stereo input and one audio output signal.
+This is why the connection to the phone is a TRS connection, allowing for stereo input and one audio output signal.
 This will enable you to listen to the audio coming from your device while also sending in the signal from your instrument through the smartphone’s headphone jack.

 Related Content: Can I Use Audio Interface Without Computer?
 Will Focusrite Work Without Computer?